JochenBaier/BugInsight/README.md

 ## Introduction

 **BugInsight** is a tool for finding memory leaks and potential deadlocks in C/C++ software for Microsoft Windows OS.
-BugInsight uses (improved) parts from  [Visual Leak Detector](https://github.com/KindDragon/vld) for memory leak finding and the deadlock detection algorithm is from the C++ library [Abseil](https://abseil.io/docs/cpp/guides/synchronization#deadlock-detection).
+BugInsight uses (improved) parts from  [Visual Leak Detector](https://github.com/KindDragon/vld) for memory leak finding.
+The deadlock detection algorithm is from the C++ library [Abseil](https://abseil.io/docs/cpp/guides/synchronization#deadlock-detection).

-Expect low overhead with I/O bound (e.g. TCP/IP) application or Qt GUI application.
-A real world test with a TCP/IP application shows a slowdown of 10%, with option "--callstacks=false" 5%.
+Expect low overhead with I/O bound (e.g. TCP/IP) applications or Qt GUI applications.
+A real world test with a TCP/IP application shows a slowdown of
+10 %, with option "--callstacks=false" 5 %.

 BugInsight can be used manually and automated in a CI system.
 BugInsight does not need to be linked and no rebuilding of the application is needed.